Stewardship of Sacrificial Giving

 - Online Giving is an excellent model of sacrificial giving since we specify the amount at the

-outset, which ensures our gift is intentional (see below for how to set up!).
+outset, which ensures our gift is intentional (see above for how to set up!).

 - Holy Day sacrificial giving provides an opportunity to be even more sacrificial above and beyond